sctlcd/pearl-v2/README.md

 ## Credits <a name="Credits"></a>

-- My inspiration comes from
+- My inspiration comes from:
+- [Etsy](https://www.etsy.com/) - E-commerce website focused on handmade or vintage items and craft supplies
+- [Cultura](https://www.cultura.com/)- E-commerce website specialized in cultural, arts and crafts goods and leisure activities

 Back to [top](#TableOfContents)